ceanwang/hfcNastran95/README.md

 ## hfcNastran95
-Pre/Post processor for Nastran95 within FreeCAD
+Pre/Post processor for Nastran95 within FreeCAD.

-## Background
 [Nastran95](http://github.com/nasa/NASTRAN-95) is the 1995 version of the NASA Structural Analysis program.

 [FreeCAD](https://freecadweb.org) is an open source CAD/CAM solution.